itwkman/android-cam-app/README.md

 # android-cam-app
-This a new for new file.
+This a fixed new file.